Hribek25/IOTA101/README.md

 It is recommended that you use the notebooks via the above link.
 For the best experience, 'clone' the library to use the notebooks in a Jupyter yourself.

 ## Feedback and corrections
-These notebooks are maintained at GitHub.
+These notebooks are maintained at GitHub (https://github.com/Hribek25/IOTA101).

 ## About
 These notebooks are developed and maintained by Petr Zizka (petr@zizkovi.name).